 24. What’s the best type of coffee?

 Answer: The Royal Cup, of course.
 But we can be a bit skewed.
 Source: Royalcoffee

 Dear Friend, Today Share Coffee Trivia Questions and Answers all genius interviews.
 Next updates Coffee trivia questions Most Googled Coffee Questions All answer coming soon.

-This now you comment your Coffee trivia questions and We try your question answer reply.
+This now you comment on your Coffee trivia questions and Coffee facts We try your question answer reply.
 Thank you